 If you wish to create footnotes, citations and more, Zotero will, in no time, help you do that so you can concentrate on more relevant work.
 It can also automatically synchronize your data across as many devices as you use so you are able to add to your research library on your home computer or organize your collections right within your mobile device.

 Diigo is a very well-known digital information management tool.
 It is great for both personal research and as a collaborative tool.
 It allows you to collect, bookmark, tag, annotate, and highlight web-pages.
 Diigo is praised as being a must-have tool for educators.
 This service provides a solid platform for collaborative research and sharing findings, relevant resources and brainstorming.

 Bounce gives you the ability to grab a screenshot of a web page or upload an image and then add as many notes as you want to it.
 You can save your annotated screenshot of a web page and then share it with others via direct link, Twitter or Facebook.

-Stickies is a Google Chrome extension that allows you to put a sticky note on any page opened in your browser.
+Evernote Sticky Notes is a Google Chrome addon that allows you to put a sticky note on any page opened in your browser.
 The next time you open the same web page, your note will still be there.
 No wonder then that Stickies is dubbed “bookmarks on steroids” – how often do we bookmark a page because we find something important to us on it, but the next time we visit it we don’t know what it was?
 Well, with Stickies it is possible to mark up that page and personalize it for future use.

 5. Note Anywhere